 Mexico Country Report

 Mexico enjoys a positive relationship with neighbouring Belize, Guatemala, and the United States, and advocates international co-operation, trade, and the promotion of foreign investment.
 Military conflict is therefore highly unlikely.
 The Mexican government has deployed security forces throughout its territory to battle criminal and drug-trafficking organisations since 2007.
 The use of the military to combat drug cartels is highly likely to continue over the coming years.
-The government is making efforts to increase the participation of Mexican soldiers in United Nations peacekeeping missions.
+The government is also making efforts to increase the participation of Mexican soldiers in United Nations peacekeeping missions.

 Vaccinations required to enter the country